phidatahq/phidata/README.md

 Phidata is an open source toolkit for building AI products.

 It gives you production-ready AI Apps with 1 command.

-Its goal is to provide a paved-path for building AI products, for anyone with basic python skills.
+It's designed to provide a paved-path for building AI products to anyone with basic python skills.

 ## 🎖 Use it to build